 For each of the different types of risk shown in the table, it is possible to know the details of the active management methods within the Group.

 As part of its Risk Management activities, the Group uses non-speculative hedging contracts to limit exchange rate risk and interest rate risk.
-The Iren Group’s business is exposed to various types of financial risks:

 Compliance with the limits imposed by the Policy are verified during the Financial Risk Commission meetings with regard to the main metrics, together with analysis of the market situation, interest rate trends, the value of hedges and confirmation that the conditions established in covenants have been met.

 In carrying on its business, the Group is exposed to the risk that assets may not be honoured on maturity with a consequent increase in their age and in insolvency up to an increase in assets subject to arrangement procedures or unenforceable.
-Among other factors, this risk is also affected by the economic and financial situation, which in 2022, led to a particularly significant increase in prices for end customers of gas, electricity and district heating.
+Among other factors, this risk is still also affected by the economic and financial situation, which in 2022, led to a particularly significant increase in prices for end customers of gas, electricity and district heating.
+To limit exposure to credit risk, a number of tools are used.
+These include analysing the solvency of customers at the acquisition stage through careful assessment of their creditworthiness, transferring the receivables of discontinued and/or active customers to external credit recovery companies and introducing new recovery methods for managing legal disputes.
+In addition, numerous payment methods are offered to customers through channels, including digital channels, and appropriately monitored payment plans are proposed.

 The credit management policy and creditworthiness assessment tools, as well as monitoring and recovery activities, are managed through automated processes and integrated with company applications and differ in relation to the various categories of customers and types of service provided.